Quinten5/CMGT_AI_elective-1/Readme.md

 ![](./imgs/mlagents_learn.png)

 That means your setup is all correct!
 You can now begin training by pressing the 'play' button in Unity itself.

+### FAQ

+*I get the following error: `mlagents.trainers.exception.UnityTrainerException: Previous data from this run ID was found.
+Either specify a new run ID, use --resume to resume this run, or use the --force parameter to overwrite existing data.` What's going on / How do I fix it?*

+> You were training beforehand with an identical run-id.
+Change your run-id in the command when you run `mlagents-learn trainer_config.yaml --run-id=YOURNAME`.
+If you paused or aborted your previous run, you can resume it instead by adding --force, for example: `mlagents-learn trainer_config.yaml --force --run-id=myFirstRun`.

+*My agent is only doing random moves and not getting any better over time.
+How can I improve it?*

+> In general terms, the agent will perform behaviours that gave it a positive reward more often, and reduce the moves that give it a negative reward.
+In the code (`myAgent.cs`), this is done whenever the `addReward()` function is called.
+Initially, all rewards are set to 0; play around with giving desired baviour positive rewards (`addReward(2f)`) and undesired behaviour negative rewards (`addReward(-2f)`).